 So, rather than having you go through ten-thousand articles, each aimed at a different category, here’s a comprehensive guide on how to lose weight fast no matter who you are, what your current weight is or any other relevant factors.

-What is the Best Way to Lose Weight for Anyone?
+Why Can’t I Lose Weight?
+What is the Best Way to Lose Weight Fast for Anyone…

 Alternatively, if you replace your potato chips with popcorn, sub out a brownie for some Greek yogurt with chocolate covered raisins, make steak and chicken additions to your meals instead of the main star and eat some fruits and veggies, you are going to control your weight.
 By control, this means you’ll stop gaining weight.
 Depending on your body type, age and activity level, you might even start losing weight, especially if you give up sodas and other caffeinated drinks for water.